Mike Conley Jr.: Personal life

 Conley is a Christian and has spoken about his faith, saying, "Jesus means the world.
 Jesus means everything."

 Conley's father is Mike Conley Sr., an Olympic gold and silver medalist in the triple jump.
 He is also the nephew of former American football linebacker Steve Conley.

-On July 5, 2014, Conley married his girlfriend Mary Peluso, whom he met at Ohio State.
-The couple have three sons together.
+On July 5, 2014, Conley married Mary Peluso, whom he met at Ohio State.
+They have three sons.

+On September 18, 2024, while Conley was in Minneapolis for a Minnesota Vikings home game, his home was targeted by burglars.

+Conley and Trey Alexander are cousins.